roloje777/mg-bits-and-bytes-blog/_posts/Technology-and-applied-sciences/2024-04-01-are-we-doomed.md

             </div>
             <p style="position: relative; text-align: center">AI vs Human EQ?</p>
             <p>
-            Well IQ measures your cognitive and intellectual skills, like working memory, analytical thinking, and knowledge retention, and it seems to me that AI has beat us with regards to this in most tasks and I believe soon in all tasks related to brain power.<br>
+            Well Intelligence Quotient(IQ) measures your cognitive and intellectual skills, like working memory, analytical thinking, and knowledge retention, and it seems to me that AI has beat us with regards to this in most tasks and I believe soon in all tasks related to brain power.<br>
             </p>
             <p>
-            Now on the other hand EQ refers to your emotional abilities and social skills, including cognitive empathy, emotional regulation, and motivation.<br>
+            Now on the other hand Emotional Quotient(EQ)refers to your emotional abilities and social skills, including cognitive empathy, emotional regulation, and motivation.<br>
             AI doesn't possess the biological systems that generate emotions in humans.<br>
             While it can mimic emotional responses, it doesn't “feel” them.<br>
             AI operates based on objective data and algorithms.<br>